-If you just moved to Florida and have estate planning documents done in another state, the documents themselves may be valid, but you would want to have a Florida attorney review the documents to make sure they are good.
+If you just moved to Florida and have estate planning documents done in another state, the documents themselves may be valid, but you would want to have a Florida attorney review the documents to make sure.

 Florida law says that if your estate planning document was valid in your original state, it will be valid in Florida.
 This is due to the full faith and credit clause of the United States Constitution.
 So your existing document is "valid", but will it be as "good" as it should be?
 Mileage will vary, but your out-of-state estate planning documents could likely be updated to make sure:

-- Applicable Homestead laws are correct - these complicated rules are very Florida specific
+- Applicable Homestead laws are correct - these rules are very Florida specific

 - Durable powers of attorney are very state specific, so it should likely be updated.
 If you became incapacitated, you would not want to rely upon an out-of-state power of attorney, under most circumstances